omarryhan/spotilities/README.md

 ## Privacy

 I do not collect any personal information or any sort of access whatsover.
-All the action is done on your browser and Spotify's API.
+All the action is happening only between your browser and Spotify's API.

 I added a Google Analytics plugin to see how users interact with the website, which pages users visit, what features users use etc. The GA plugin doesn't collect any personal information either.
 I also opted out from sharing the information I collect with Google (Which is kind of a moot point given that the data is already stored on Google's servers).
 I'd appreciate if you would stop any tracker-blocker or adblocker (not that there are any ads) for this website.